ghoulcauldron/cactus-makes-perfect/README.md

   - `/invite?token=...` — Invite landing page with token parameter.
   - `/guest/login` — CalculatorAuth screen for code entry.
   - `/guest/welcome` — Welcome page after successful auth.
-  - `/guest/rsvp` — RSVP form for guests.
+  - `/guest/rsvp` — Deprecated route; replaced by the RSVP modal interface within the app.

 - Production guard: If no `token` is provided in the URL and `VITE_DEBUG` is `false`, the CalculatorAuth screen shows a message: “Please use your invite link”.